 Upstairs, the Royal Bedroom is the suite for two - one queen bed, a leather sofa, and a bathroom that earns its description.
 The centerpiece is a grand, oversized hand-hammered copper bathtub fitted with a rainfall showerhead, which is the sort of thing that photographs well but also functions as advertised in person.
 The room has its own ensuite bathroom with an interior lock on the door, and access to the upper lakeview terrace.

-Booking the Royal Bedroom also gives you access to The Great Hall, which turns what might otherwise be a smaller suite into something with genuine grandeur attached.
-The stained glass doors, the knights, the 21 windows - all yours, alongside whoever is in the King’s Suite below, if that’s how you’ve arranged it.
+Booking the Royal Bedroom in Highlands Castle also gives you access to The Great Hall, which turns what might otherwise be a smaller suite into something with genuine grandeur attached.
+The stained glass doors, the knights, the 21 windows - you'll have it all to yourself, or you can share it with those you're traveling with, booking the King's Suite below, if that's how you've arranged it.

 The Castle Cottage